alcueca/AWS-Containers/README.txt

 ECSCluster.yaml: Creates an ECS Cluster called ecs-cluster

-EC2ContainerInstance.yaml: It creates an EC2 Container Instance.
-ToDo: Register it to the ECS Cluster.
-Depends on NetworkAndSecurity.yaml and ECSCluster.yaml
+EC2ContainerInstance.yaml: It creates an EC2 Container Instance that logs on to the ECR Repository and launches into the ECS Cluster.
+Depends on NetworkAndSecurity.yaml, ECR.yaml and ECSCluster.yaml

-ECSClusterAutoScaling.yaml: Todo: Create an autorscaling ECS Cluster
+ECSClusterAutoScaling.yaml: Todo: Create an autoscaling ECS Cluster

 AutoScalingAlarms.yaml: ToDo: Create the triggers for scaling the autoscaling ECS Cluster